-I agree completely with the Board's decision reversing the Department's decision of May 9, 1988 that appellant G expatriated himself.
-I also fully support the Board's reasoning on the issues of voluntariness and intent.
+I agree completely with the Board's decision reversing partment's decision of May 9, 1988 that appellant expatriated himself.
+I also fully support the Board's ing on the issues of voluntariness and intent.

-There is, however, one aspect of the case, discussed briefly in Section IV of the Board's opinion, which I think deserves fuller comment.
+There is, however, one aspect of the case. discussed briefly in Section IV of the Board's opinion, which I think deserves fuller comment.

 All of the evidence relied upon by the Department in justification of its approval in 1988 of the certificate of loss of nationality in appellant's name was known to the Department in 1981.
 It was the appellant who in 1981 drew to the Department's attention the fact that he had signed in November, 1977 the application for a certificate of Mexican nationality.
-It is this single signed application that constitutes the Department's case today in support of its position that appellant G has expatriated himself. in 1981 the Department regarded the effect of appellant's signature of that application differently.
+It is this single signed application that constitutes the Department's case today in support of its position that appellant Guerra has expatriated himself.
+But in 1981 the Department regarded the effect of appellant's signature of that application differently.
 In January, 1981 the Department informed the clerk of the United States District Court at Abilene, Texas that a passport might issue to appellant.
-Apparently, different officials in the Department today interpret the evidence differently from the concerned officials in the Department in 1981.
+Apparently, different officials in the Department today interpret the evider ce differently from the concerned officials in the Department in 1981.

-In defending its present position, the Department appears to assert a capacity to reopen settled issues at its whim even though not a scintilla of new evidence has been put forward.
-The result is that for persons in appellant Grand's position, who might have sometime in the past performed a possibly expatriating act, the passport application process becomes a sort of lottery, hinging upon whether a Departmental officer will decide to take a new look at old evidence.
-In such a situation the Department claims too much for itself; it seeks the whole advantage while the private individuals whom it is supposed to serve can be put at a serious disadvantage.
+In defending its present position, the Department appears to assert a capacity to reopen settled issues at its whim even though not a scintilla of new evidence has been put forw: rd.
+The result is that for persons in appellant Guerra's position, who might have sometime in the past performed a possibly expatriating act, the passport application process becomes a sort of lottery, hinging upon whether a Departmental officer will decide to take a new look at old evidence.
+In such a situation the Department claims too much for itself; it seeks the whole advantage while the private ind: viduals whom it is supposed to serve can be put at a serious disadvantage.

-For example, in the present case the Department very belatedly, after the hearing held on February 23, 1990, decided to try to locate the consular officer at the Consulate General in Monterrey who dealt with appellant in 1978.
-The Department and/or appellant would certainly have had greater chance of locating this person in 1981 than in 1990.
-If the appellant had been denied a passport in 1981, he very likely would have found it in his interest to locate the Monterrey consular officer then.
-The lapse of so many years with increased difficulty in acquiring additional evidence could well have been to the serious prejudice of appellant.
+For examu le, in the present case the Department very belatedly, after the hearing held on February 23, 1990, decided to try to locate the consular officer at the Consulate General in Monterrey who dealt with appellant in 1978.
+The Department and/or appellant would nly have had greater chance of local ing this person in 1981 than in 1990.
+If the appellant had leen denied a passport in 1981, he very likely would have found it in his interest to locate the Monterrey consular officer then.
+The lapse of so many years with increased difficulty in acquiring additional evidence could well have been to the serious prejudice of appellant. as in the table parts n 2010 - Constant Con Constant Cons Constant Cons

 Under the circumstances of this case equity requires that the Department be estopped now from reopening issues which it settled more than seven years earlier by authorizing the issuance of a passport to appellant in 1981.
 In my view, it would have been proper for the Board to have decided for the appellant on that ground alone.
+N. CARLEY tion a Secession of the